Ranjithr-007/Django-Aws-Deployment-Documentation/README.md

 # Django-Aws-Deployment-Documentation
+&emsp;&emsp; Once all the local developments and testings were completed the next step would be deploying our django project in the server.
+It took me some time to find all reference from various websites.
+And also while configuring I met into few errors. which I resolved after spending some time in it.

+&emsp;&emsp; So to make the process simple.
+I have created a Documentation so that it would help my predecessors to deploy it without any hassles.

 ## _1. Deployment-Ready project_
 &emsp;&emsp; First and foremost thing to do is to make our application production ready.
 Before